Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
-Seven of Man (Captain Obed Marsh), when reversed: Daydreams and fantasies brought into realistic focus.
+Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
+Seven of Cups (Temptation), when reversed: Daydreams and fantasies brought into realistic focus.
 The contemplation of many options leading to a conclusive choice.
 Inner clarity that dissipates illusions and false choices.
 Remaining connected to reality in the face of intoxication, delirium, or hallucination.
 Under rare and extreme circumstances, may indicate the failure to recognize a transcendental spiritual truth.